wp-plugins/clickbank-niche-storefronts/readme.txt

 `[clickbank-niche-storefront]`

-**Feature**
+**CBproAds.com Unique Features**

-1. We are only plugin provider that offers **IMPROVED title & descriptions** of every products.
+1. We are only plugin provider that offers **IMPROVED title & descriptions** of every clickbank products.
-   We frame the title & description of each products to end users.
-Many of our competitor plugins show the raw title & description from Clickbank's marketplace which is non-informative to end users.
+   We frame the title & description of each products according to end users point of view.
+Many of our competitor plugins show the **raw title & description** from Clickbank's marketplace which is non-informative to end users.
 They are framed by Clickbank vendors just for attracting clickbank affiliates to promote their products.
-O
+Please see below an example that shows the difference between them.

-   **An example of a raw Clickbank title & description**:
+   Raw Clickbank title & description:

 	`[Fat Loss4 Idiots.
 Our Top Affiliate Has Banked More than $1,00,000 In Just few Months!
-Our site is converting like crazy This Month!
 Earn 66% and get paid $23.15 per sale!]`

-   **An example of CBproAds Improved title & description**:
+   CBproAds Improved title & description:

 	`[Fat Loss4 Idiots.
 Learn the 10 idiot proof rules of dieting & fat loss And lose 9lbs every 11 Days!  ]`

-2. feature 2
+2. In other plugins, you are required to update your storefront with clickbank's data feed everyday.
+If you fail to update it often, your storefront may not synchronized with Clickbank&reg;'s maketplace data which is crucial not to lose your commissions.

+   At **CBproAds**, instead of importing Clickbank XML feed directly to your storefront, you share our central XML data feed.
+   Our central XML data feed is updated every days and contains only **IMPROVED title & descriptions** of every products.
+   As soon as we update it with Clickbank's data feed everyday, it will get reflected on your plugins automatically.
+   In short, there is no further maintenance/actions needed with our plugin.
+We do take care of every thing.

+3. **Clickbank.com&reg;** often changes it's marketplace data XML feed structure.
+With our our plugin, Clickbank changes will never affect your storefront as you share our IMPROVED XML feed rather than using clickbank's XML feed.
+   We make sure that when ever a change is made by Clickbank, our central XML feed is too updated according to that structure.

+3. We are the only site that provides product image cover of each products in the plugin.

+4. We are the only site that provides price of each products in the plugin.

+5. NO brainstorming settings.
+It is easy to install and hardly take few seconds to set up.

+6. Integrates with any WordPress theme easily and matches with it's color settings.

 == Installation ==